Azure Active Directory (AD) pass-through authentication

 · On-premises passwords will never be stored in the cloud in any form.

 · The agent will only make outbound connections from within the customer’s network.
-Therefore, there is no requirement to install the agent in a perimeter network, also known as a DMZ.
+Therefore, there's no requirement to install the agent in a perimeter network, also known as a DMZ.

 Visit the Pass-through Authentication documentation.